 Childhood of Ghimire

 Jhamak was born as the eldest daughter of father Krishna Bahadur Ghimire and mother Ashadevi Ghimire on 2037 B. S. Asar 21 Friday.
 She was born in kachide of Dhankuta.
 Her childhood was full of struggles and difficulties.
 She was born with a disabled body in a family already living in famine.
-So-called her own people and relatives had called her Murkatta(human skeleton) as soon as she was born.
+So-called her people and relatives had called her Murkatta(human skeleton) as soon as she was born.

 She used to receive the blessing to die soon on Dashai from her elders.
-She didn’t receive any kind of formal education from teachers or school.
+She didn’t receive any kind of formal education from teachers or schools.
 When she tried to learn something, her family used to scold her by saying what’s the use of her studying.

 Whatever she learned, she had taught herself.
 She used to write with her toe on the floor.
-Blood used to spat out on the floor.
+Blood used to be spat out on the floor.
 Her family scolded her for ruining the floor.
 She then used to write with coal.
-But we have old Nepali belief that writing with coal invites the unlock and one had to borrow money.
+But we have the old Nepali belief that writing with coal invites the unlock and one had to borrow money.
 For this also she got scolded.

 If other children do not read, they are beaten.
 But she got beaten because she asked for a book and a pen.
-Her occasional smile vanished when others shouted her not to laugh or smile.
-Again the old superstition of Nepalese society which says when you laugh a lot, misfortune will come your way.
+Her occasional smile vanished when others shouted at her not to laugh or smile.
+Again the old superstition of Nepalese society says when you laugh a lot, misfortune will come your way.

 People used to call her unlucky and walk away from her.
 When her grandmother, her only supporter, passed away when she was five.
 She began to eat a meal with her toes.
 She daubed herself in an attempt to wash or wipe herself.
-She grew up in hunger, thirst, nakedness, loneliness.
+She grew up in hunger, thirst, nakedness, and loneliness.

-At the age of 9/10, she even had to endure the sexual abuse from the workers who came to build her house.
+At the age of 9/10, she even had to endure sexual abuse from the workers who came to build her house.
 They used to tease her for her intimate parts were shown from the torn clothes she wore.

 Self-teaching started when she was seven years old and heard how the Indian epic “Ramayana” was recited by her father.
 One day, when she saw her father admonishing the younger sister to study, it sparked her curiosity and enthusiasm.
 She started writing the alphabet with her feet and learned the Devanagari script in one week.

-Although everything she knows about the world comes only from what she reads, through her window, or in her limited social contacts, it brings her abundance of material.
+Although everything she knows about the world comes only from what she reads, through her window, or in her limited social contacts, it brings her an abundance of material.
 Jhamak’s gift came to light in 1994 when a local neighborhood journalist wrote about her in a local weekly newspaper.
 Other magazines also praised their work and their personality.

 Jhamak Ghimire’s Struggle

 Being born with a physical disability did not stop her desire to learn to read and write.
 She had heard from her sister who had read and pronounced the word.
 Based on that, she tried to learn something.
-Her father taught her sister by holding her sister’s hand and write letters, but she learned it herself.
+Her father taught her sister by holding her sister’s hand and writing letters, but she learned it herself.
 When she tried to write with a pencil, it used to over drop from her hand.

 However, she kept herself ambitious and proved to be a capable writer.
 Yet, her life was always preceded by struggles and hardships.
 It also sometimes tried to distance her from her desire to learn.
 Her tenacity and strong will make her an example today.
 Jiwan Kanda ko Phool is an inspirational book that teaches a lot.
 If someone is working hard, nothing is impossible, says the book.
 The reality is the same.

 She is the second woman after Parijat to receive the Madan award.
-Her Jiwan Kanda ko Phool has been translated into various languages, including English, Chinese, Assamese, Hindi, German, said Janardan Ghimire, secretary of the literary arts establishment.
+Her Jiwan Kanda ko Phool has been translated into various languages, including English, Chinese, Assamese, Hindi, and German, said Janardan Ghimire, secretary of the literary arts establishment.